Duration of stay

 Visit the Embassy of Burundi website or the nearest Burundi embassy or consulate for visa information.

-Mandatory Registration: All non-Burundian residents of one year or more are required to register their presence at the main office of the Migration Police -Police de l'Air, des Frontiereset des Etrangers (PAFE) in Bujumbura.
-Contact the PAFE office at +257 22 25 79 00 for more information.
+All non-Burundian residents who intend to stay one year or more are required to register their presence at the main office of the Commissariat Général des Migrations in Bujumbura.
+Contact their office at +257 22 25 79 00 for more information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Burundi.

-See the Department of State’s Travel Warning for Burundi.
+See the Department of State’s Travel Advisory for Burundi.

 International borders may close without notice.